trimstray/nginx-admins-handbook/doc/RULES.md

   > One of the easiest first steps to undertake, is to prevent the web server from showing its used software via the server header.
 Certainly, there are several reasons why you would like to change the server header.
 It could be security, it could be redundant systems, load balancers etc.

   > In my opinion there is no real reason or need to show this much information about your server.
 It is easy to look up particular vulnerabilities once you know the version number.
+However, it's not information you need to give out, so I am generally in favour of removing it, where this can be accomplished with minimal effort.

   > You should compile NGINX from sources with `ngx_headers_more` to used `more_set_headers` directive or use a [nginx-remove-server-header.patch](https://gitlab.com/buik/nginx/blob/master/nginx-remove-server-header.patch).